-Usually, only certain areas are changed and adapted to new conditions.
+Only certain areas are usually changed and adapted to new conditions.
 These areas are influenced by genes that are inherited together and are often a product of the same developmental process.

 They are termed modules.
 The changes in modules can occur in relative independence.

 Modularity is thought to be an essential process in evolution.
 A group of researchers from the University of Vienna, Austria, has decided to test this modularity concept in flowering plant evolution, focusing on changing flower shapes in response to changes in pollination.

 - The researchers have chosen the genus Merianieae for their research.